-- Unrefined almond oil– Reduces fine lines, reduces dark circles.
+- Unrefined almond oil– Reduces fine lines, and reduces dark circles.
 It’s good for psoriasis and eczema.
 I sometimes use cold-pressed castor oil.

 - Coconut oil– High in Vitamin E, helps reduce wrinkles, helps reduce stretch marks.

-- Honey– treats dry skin, fades acne scars, is anti-inflammatory, helps heal skin conditions.
+- Honey– treats dry skin, fades acne scars, is anti-inflammatory and helps heal skin conditions.
 You can use local honey but lately, I have been using manuka honey and my legs have improved!Buy manuka honey here!
 Learn more about the healing powers of Manuka Honey in this post!